alaeri/Workbench/README.md

 ## App

 A sample app to experiment with.
 It displays cats from the CatApi.
-It also showcases use of the **Command Library** and **RecyclerView Extras**
+It also showcases the use of the **Command Library** and **RecyclerView Extras**

 ## Command Library